 This bill would authorize any notice of dismissal or suspension to be given at any time of year, as provided.
-The bill would require a notice of dismissal or suspension given outside of the instructional year of the schoolsite where the employee is physically employed to be in writing and served personally upon the employee.
-The bill would also revise various procedures for providing notice of dismissal or suspension and would impose various requirements for the filing of a demand for a hearing and the conduct of hearings by the Office of Administrative Hearings.
+The bill would require a notice of dismissal or suspension given outside of the instructional year of the schoolsite where the employee is -3- AB 215 physically employed to be in writing and served personally upon the employee.
+The bill would also revise various procedures for providing a notice of dismissal or suspension, and would impose various requirements for the filing of a demand for a hearing and the conduct of hearings by the Office of Administrative Hearings.

-Existing law authorizes the governing board of a school district to immediately suspend an employee and give him or her notice of dismissal upon filing of written charges relating to immoral conduct, conviction of a felony, or an crime involving moral turpitude, with incompetency due to mental disability, with willful refusal to perform regular assignments without reasonable cause, as provided.
+Existing law authorizes the governing board of a school district to immediately suspend an employee and give him or her notice of dismissal upon the filing of written charges relating to immoral conduct, conviction of a felony or any crime involving moral turpitude, with incompetency due to mental disability, or with willful refusal to perform regular assignments without reasonable cause, as provided.